Tidally induced spiral arm wraps encoded in phase space: Toy models of kinematic waves

 The three bottom rows of \f\ref{f_polar} compare different slopes of the circular velocity curve for the hotter initial conditions: Model 1hf with $n=0$ flat (second row), Model 1hd with $n=-0.1$ decreasing circular velocity curve (third row) and Model 1hr with $n=0.1$ rising circular velocity curve (last row).
 The different models have different slopes of the frequencies with radius, in particular of \ok2: as shown in \f\ref{f_freq} this frequency is flatter for the rising circular velocity curve, and becomes progressively steeper for the flat and the decreasing curves.
 This results in a more tightly wound pattern in the 1hd case (smaller pitch angle).

 The degree of winding with time of these kinematic-wave toy models depends, therefore, both on the time (after impact) and on the slope of the circular velocity curve.
-For a certain time, the number of spiral wraps crossing at a certain azimuth $\phi_i$ within the range between $R_{min}$ and $R_{max}$ is given by $\lfloor\frac{\phi(R_{min})-\phi_i}{2\pi}\rfloor - \lfloor\frac{\phi(R_{max})-\phi_i}{2\pi}\rfloor$, where $\phi(R)$ is the one defined by \e\ref{e_ok2}. \ff\ref{f_wra} shows the number of spiral wraps at certain radius ranges as a function of time and of the slope of the circular velocity curve $n$.
+For a certain time, the number of spiral wraps crossing at a certain azimuth $\phi_i$ within the range between $R_{min}$ and $R_{max}$ is given by $\lfloor\frac{\phi(R_{min})-\phi_i}{2\pi}\rfloor - \lfloor\frac{\phi(R_{max})-\phi_i}{2\pi}\rfloor$, where $\phi(R)$ is the one defined by \e\ref{e_ok2}. \ff\ref{f_wra} shows the number of spiral wraps at certain radius ranges as a function of time and of the slope of the circular velocity curve.
 Since this number depends on $\phi_i$, for the figure we show the maximum number of wraps encountered for all possible $\phi_i$.
 At inner radius, the number of wraps is much larger at a given $t$ and $n$, as expected from the slope of the curve \ok2.
 At a certain time and radius, the number of wraps is larger the more negative the slope of the circular velocity curve $n$ is.
 In the outer parts of this idealised disc, the number of wraps is small even for larger times after the supposed impact.

-Below we explore in detail these kinematic waves seen in other projections of phase space, which helps us to link them with the ridges in the $R$-$V_\phi$ plane and a $V_R$ wave with angular momentum, which are features observed in the Milky Way.
+Below we explore in detail these kinematic waves seen in other projections of phase space.
+This helps us to link them with the ridges in the $R$-$V_\phi$ plane and a $V_R$ wave with angular momentum, which are features observed in the MW.